BRIHI-HOUSSAME/Laravel-Advanced-Concepts/README.md

 - **Design Patterns**: Practice common design patterns like Repository, Singleton, and Factory in Laravel projects.
 - **Caching in Laravel**: Use Laravel’s caching mechanisms to improve performance and scalability of your application.

-This repository is aimed at developers who want to deepen their understanding of Laravel’s architecture and best practices.
-Each topic has its own implementation examples to guide you through the learning process.